superoo7/superoo7.github.io/content/posts/chasm-scout-architecture-design.md

 These Scouts then work on their assigned parts and pass the results along until the entire task is complete.
 We're trying to make this system efficient, cost-effective, and capable of handling a wide range of AI-related tasks.

+At the core of Chasm Protocol is what we call Decentralized Mixture of Experts (DeMoE).
+Imagine a large, diverse team where each member is an expert in a specific field.
+In DeMoE, our Scouts act as these experts, each specializing in different areas like creative writing, technical analysis, or game character design.
+When a task comes in, instead of one big AI trying to do everything, we route it to the Scouts best suited for that particular job.
+This approach allows for more focused, efficient, and accurate results.
+We're constantly evaluating and rewarding the best-performing Scouts, which encourages ongoing improvement.
+While it's a complex system under the hood, our goal is to make it work seamlessly for users, providing them with the benefits of specialized expertise without the complexity.
-While we're excited about its potential, we're also aware that there's still much to learn and improve as we continue to develop Chasm.
+While we're excited about its potential, we're also aware that there's still much to improve as we continue to develop Chasm.

 [Read more about Chasm Protocol](https://chasm.net/litepaper)

 ## The Challenge: Designing for Accessibility

-Designing a beginner-friendly Scout Nodes is never easy, we had to take in consideration of people with diverse background that are not familiar with DevOps, VPS etc, with some of them running nodes for the first time.
+Designing a beginner-friendly Scout Nodes hasn’t been easy, we had to consider that people may not be familiar with DevOps, VPS etc, with many of them running nodes for the first time.

-To achieve this, the easiest way is to reduce the number of steps & installation needed.
-Making small design decisions like using Docker instead of git pulling the repo and build from source, using easy to setup configuration etc.

-One of our biggest challenges in developing Chasm Scout was making it accessible to everyone, including those who might be setting up a node for the first time.
-We realized that many potential users might not be familiar with complex technical concepts or tools often used in decentralized systems.

 Our goal was to create something that didn't require extensive technical knowledge to use.

-To achieve this, we focused on simplifying the setup process, reducing the number of steps needed to get started, and minimizing the technical know-how required.
+To achieve this, we believe the easiest way is to reduce the number of steps needed.
+We’ve made small design decisions like using Docker instead of git pulling the repo and build from source, using easy to setup configuration etc.

 For example,